krukah/robopoker/README.md

 # Overview

 `robopoker` is a library to play, learn, analyze, track, and solve No-Limit Texas Hold'em.
 The guiding philosophy of this package was to use very tangible abstractions to represent the rules, mechanics, and strategies of NLHE.
 Every module is modeled as closely as possible to its real-world analogue, while also utilizing clever representations and transformations to be as memory- and compute-efficient as possible.
-We love a highly-optimized zero-cost abstraction!

 # Modules

 ## `cards`